The Fugitive (2000 TV series): Development

-The long lasting success of the original series of The Fugitive (1963-1967) combined with the huge success of the 1993 film version led to the development of this series.
+The long-lasting success of the original series of The Fugitive (1963–1967) combined with the huge success of the 1993 film version led to the development of this series.
 The influence of the movie is evident, particularly in some scenes of the pilot episode.
 The series was produced by Arnold Kopelson and Warner Bros., the producers of the 1993 film.

 The pilot was directed by Mikael Salomon, and cost an estimated $6 million to film.
 According to Tim Daly, there were 3,500 affiliates at the CBS Affiliates Dinner in Las Vegas in 2000, they were shown the entire pilot of The Fugitive, and it got a seven-minute standing ovation.

-Daly had to drop his part as Superman in the DC Animated Universe to get his role, surrendering the Man of Steel to Christopher McDonald in Batman Beyond, and George Newbern in Justice League.

 Filming

-It was filmed in various places, including Seattle, Washington.
+The series was primarily filmed in areas around Seattle and neighboring Everett, Washington, with production based out of a warehouse in Mukilteo, Washington.

 Connections to the original series

 Each episode of the new series includes a credit "Created by Roy Huggins".
 Tim Daly's father James Daly made two guest appearances on the original series.
 Writer Arthur Weiss is credited with one episode of the new series and three of the old series.
 Lou Antonio, who appeared as an actor in three episodes of the original series, directed an episode of the new series.
 William Graham directed two episodes of the new series, and seven of the old series.